-For more delicious stew recipes, try my Instant Pot Oxtail Stew, Caribbean Stew Chicken, and Beef Stew.
+For more delicious stew recipes, try my Instant Pot Oxtail Stew, Easy Caribbean Stew Chicken, and Beef Stew.

-What is Chicken Stew?
+What Guyanese Chicken Stew?

 Then I add tomatoes and let them cook down into a savory sauce before adding my seasoned chicken back to the pot.
 The broth and simmered vegetables come together with the tender chicken to create a soup-like dish with a thick, flavorful gravy.

-Why You’ll Love This Chicken Stew Recipe
+Why You’ll Love This Guyanese Chicken Stew Recipe

 - Easy One Pot Recipe: Everything comes together in one pot, from searing the chicken to simmering the broth and vegetables.
 This makes cleanup simple and the cooking process less stressful.